elvert19/spoti_stats/README.md

  🎵 Spotify Listening History Analysis

 Analyze your Spotify data to reveal your most played songs, artists, platforms, time trends, and more.
-Basically what Wrapped doesn’t show you 😎
+Basically what the real Wrapped doesn’t show you

 ---